coupergateway/couper-examples/environment/README.md

     }
 ```

+Requesting that endpoint in den `devel` environment provides:

 ```sh
 $ curl localhost:8080/info
 {"environment":"devel","version":"edge"}
 ```

+## Multiple Configuration Files

-To break down things better, let's finally split the configuration into multiple files:
+To break down things better, let's finally split the configuration into multiple files.
-Let's move all parts needed for production to `couper.prod.hcl`:
+We move all parts of the configuration needed for production to `prod.hcl` in the `conf` directory:

 ```hcl
 environment "prod" {